Amity University-Noida Law Admissions 2026

 National Law University, Delhi (NLU Delhi) published the fourth AILET 2025 cut-off on June 16, 2025 on its official website - nationallawuniversitydelhi.in.
-Candidates who clear the AILET 2025 cut-off will be able to gain admission into the BA LLB (Hons) programme of NLU Delhi.
-The cut-off will be available in the AILET merit list 2025, published at the start of each counselling round.
-The university has already completed three rounds of AILET 2025 counselling.
+Candidates who clear the AILET 2025 cut-off were able to gain admission into the BA LLB (Hons) programme of NLU Delhi.
+The cut-offs are available in the AILET merit list 2025, published at the start of each counselling round.
+The university has completed AILET 2025 counselling and admission process.

 Candidates can check the AILET 2025 cut-off by following the steps given below